What’s the absolute best time of the year to buy a used car?

-You, astute buyer, can capitalize on this by selecting a car thats near the end of its initial depreciation.
-So we’re talking about choosing a car that somewhere in the 5-6 year old range.
+You, an astute buyer, can capitalize on this by selecting a car that’s near the end of its initial depreciation.
+So we’re talking about choosing a car that is somewhere in the 5-6-year-old range.

 Most car models run on a 5-7 year life span.
 Meaning most models retain their current body style for around at least 5 years before a manufacturer releases a new one.

-Majority of the Major Autos also release their respective class cars within a year or so of each other.
+The majority of the Major manufacturers also release their respective class cars within a year or so of each other.
 This is so one brand doesn’t get left behind.

-For example, Toyota Camry, Honda Accord, Nissan Altima, Hyundai Sonata, and Volkswagen Jetta usually release about a year apart.
+For example, Toyota Camry, Honda Accord, Nissan Altima, Hyundai Sonata, and Volkswagen Jetta are usually released about a year apart.

 Conclusion: Planning The Best Time To Buy A Used Car